Guidelines: Contributing Editors for Issues in Review

 2. The editor should introduce the issue in this section by supplying an overall title for ‘Issues in Review’ and then supplying a title for the editor’s introduction.
 The introduction may take a variety of shapes, but should introduce the topic by speaking of its currency, outlining its potential for changing views of early drama, and specifically referring to each contributor to this section.

 3. Give the deadlines to each author, and make sure deadlines are kept.
-The Contributing Editor will select and organize the essays in this section, but the Editor and Managing Editor will locate outside readers to evaluate the section and advise any changes.
+The contributing editor will select and organize the essays in this section, but the journal editors will locate outside readers to evaluate the section and advise any changes.
 Peer-review is an important aspect of this section.

-May 1 - Initial response to Contributing Editor, agreeing to participate.
+May 1 - Initial response by individual authors to contributing editor for the IR section, agreeing to participate.

-June 1 - Revised essay to Contributing Editor.
+June 1 - Revised essays due to contributing editor.

-June 15 - Complete MS of all the essays to the editors of Early Theatre.
+June 15 - Complete manuscripts of all the essays submitted to the Early Theatre site.

-July 15 - Peer-review reports sent to Contributing Editor.
-At this time,the editors will confirm acceptance of each essay, and request that each author fill in an author’s agreement form.
+July 15 - Peer-review reports sent to the contributing editor.
+At this time, the journal editors will confirm decisions about each essay.

-4. The typesetter will send PDF proofs in late October.
+4. The typesetter will send PDF proofs in late October or early November.
 Contributing editors and authors will have 3 days to respond to the typesetter directly.